 The code of ethics for settlers was that of the non-ethics of war, as seen in Jackson Turner’s speech on the closing of the frontier, where he lamented of the closing of the frontier and what it signified to the making of the Americas (Maldonado-Torres 2007).
 The settling of the plains was fueled by the recruitment of Europeans to settle Indigenous people’s lands in the West.
 They became American through war: becoming the ‘savage’ Native by warring with them for the lands.
 Indigenous people’s defense of their own land and peoples was used as the justification of the United States’ settler government intervention, based on their claims American citizens were being killed.
 Settlers argued that these experiences made them different from Europeans, that the British could not understand what they had endured, making them distinctly different from the British.
 Hence, to be American meant to be borne out of the genocide of Indigenous peoples in the frontier and/or owning enslaved Africans.
 Rising from the non-ethics of war in the murder of Indigenous peoples and settlement of new frontiers (making of the ‘New World’) and chattel enslavement of Africans.

 The ways that ‘race’ and gender interact to shape inequality must be understood by the systemic logics that animate such social positions: racism and patriarchy; more specifically put Euro-Western colonialism.
-As sociologist Oyèrónkẹ́ Oyěwùmí (1997) pointed out, the colonial process, which was sex and gender differentiated and the colonizer-colonized relation based off the notion of producing ‘others’, differentially categorized as deviations from Europeans.
+As sociologist Oyèrónkẹ́ Oyěwùmí (1997) pointed out, the colonial process, which was sex- and gender-differentiated and the colonizer-colonized relation based off the notion of producing ‘others’, differentially categorized as deviations from Europeans.
 The colonial process did the work of producing ‘sub-humans’ and could not have done so without essentialist ideologies teeming throughout European histories regarding the inferiority of women and their inherent servile character (Jackson and Weidman 2005).
-Race is not the only status that the European imposed, colonial gender frameworks were also imposed on colonized populations.
+Race is not the only status that the European imposed, colonial gender frameworks were also imposed onto colonized peoples.
 As Nelson Maldonado-Torres aptly states, “the point that I want to make here is that racialization works through gender and sex” (2007:248).

 Race fused the social reproduction of colonial capitalism’s social relations to that of biological reproduction (Wolfe 2016).
 This is where we find the relation between these two social positions of race and gender (Lugones 2010).
 This can be seen when we take a look at the legal codes that came to contribute to the conditions that defined life for chattel enslaved Africans in the Virginia colony in 1662: partus sequiter ventrem.
 This legal framework passed the chattel or free status of the mother to the child; extending slavery to all future matrilineal generations (Sublette and Sublette 2016).
 What this legal principle represents is the management of slave and indentured servant labor; a binding of capitalist production and social reproduction to that of biological reproduction.
 The value of different types of colonized populations was based a dynamic between capitalist market interests and ideals of private property accrued from land as well as labor.